threema-ch/push-relay/README.md

 ## Running

-You need the Rust compiler (1.49 or higher).
+You need the Rust compiler.
 First, create a `config.toml` file that looks like this:

     [fcm]
     api_key = "your-api-key"